-Finding True Freedom Through Responsibility
+Finding True Freedom after Estrangement

 That’s the harder truth.